ulyssedu45/sg230/README.md

 ## English Version

-Coreboot port for the Sophos SG230 Rev 2, a network security appliance based on Intel Kaby Lake.
+Coreboot port for the Sophos SG230 Rev 2, a network security appliance based on Intel Skylake.

 ## ⚠️ Important Warnings